APSIS-ANALYSIS/PERIGEE/README.md

  - Set `CMAKE_C_COMPILER` to `$PETSC_DIR/$PETSC_ARCH/bin/mpicc`
  - Set `CMAKE_CXX_COMPILER` to `$PETSC_DIR/$PETSC_ARCH/bin/mpicxx`

 After the editing, save and close CMake file and rename it as `system_lib_loading.cmake`.
 And you have your own configuration file set up.
-Notice that we have the file 'system_lib_loading.cmake' added in .gitignore, meaning that git will not track this file.
+Notice that we have the file name `system_lib_loading.cmake` added in .gitignore, meaning that git will not track this file.
 You may want to keep a copy of this file out of PERIGEE, because when you switch to other branches, PERIGEE will not keep a copy of this file.

 ## Build